 |Using OneLink during retargeting campaigns to directly serve existing app users who click your link with personalized content in the app (set in the OneLink custom link).||Using OneLink during retargeting campaigns to serve new installing app users who click your link with personalized content in the app (set in the OneLink custom link).|

-After completing some or all of the four-part guides, consider implementing the advanced OneLink features described below.
+After completing some or all of the four-part guides, consider implementing the additional OneLink features described below.

 Note: All features are included as part of the AppsFlyer Zero and Growth plans, except OneLink API, which is a premium feature.

-- OneLink API: Scale and run multiple campaigns at once, and create thousands of OneLinks quickly and easily, saving you time and effort, and letting you focus on your campaign and marketing efforts instead.
+- OneLink API and bulk link creation: Scale and run multiple campaigns at once, and create thousands of OneLinks quickly and easily, saving you time and effort, and letting you focus on your campaign and marketing efforts instead.

-- Measuring push notification re-engagement campaigns: Use push notifications with OneLink to measure mobile users' re-engagements.
+- Measure push notification re-engagement campaigns: Use push notifications with OneLink to measure mobile users' re-engagements.